The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 pre-concert orchestra and conductor entry, tuning:

-The typical symphony concert opening ceremonies should be completely dispensed with.
+To make this audience that is uninitiated with symphony concert ceremony feel safe and comfortable, the typical symphony concert opening ceremonies should be completely dispensed with.
 All musicians, including the concertmaster and conductor, should informally enter the stage in a leisurely manner.
 The conductor can be anywhere they choose to be on stage, blending in with the musicians.
 Musicians can warm up and freely chat with each other if they choose.
 Tuning should be done discreetly and informally.
 When all is ready, the conductor should step onto the podium and deliver the welcome, without expecting the audience to quiet down to silence.

 01 “The Birthday Fanfare” (an overture)